Booze Bowl: Which NFL fans drink the most during the Super Bowl?

 According to the survey, Baltimore Ravens fans ranked top in terms of spending on alcohol and the average number of drinks consumed.
 A Ravens fan spends an average of $29.44 with around 3.8 drinks being consumed during the game.

-Meanwhile, the Super Bowl teams — the Kansas City Chiefs and the Philadelphia Eagles — ranked eighth and 12th, respectively, with Eagles fans spending an average of $18.52 on alcohol and consuming 3.5 drinks while Chiefs fans spend an average of $21.06 on alcohol and consume 3.4 drinks.
+Meanwhile, the Super Bowl teams — the Kansas City Chiefs and the Philadelphia Eagles — ranked 12th and eighth, respectively, with Eagles fans spending an average of $18.52 on alcohol and consuming 3.5 drinks while Chiefs fans spend an average of $21.06 on alcohol and consume 3.4 drinks.

 The fan base that was ranked last in the survey was the Carolina Panthers, whose fanbase spent an average of $16 on alcohol and consumed 2.4 drinks.